-If your work is starting to feel boring or frustrates you to no end, blogger Joanna Nesbit has a few tips to refresh your outlook and get motivated.
+If your job or career is starting to feel boring or frustrates you, blogger Joanna Nesbit has a few tips to refresh your outlook and get motivated.

 I realize now my attitude contributed heavily to that job being unfulfilling, and career coach Jenn DeWall agrees.
 Denver-based DeWall works primarily with female Millennials to help realize their potential, and also gives customized workshops and motivational presentations to broader audiences.
 When I asked her which attitude tendencies cause workplace stress, her descriptions totally nailed my younger work self.

 Much has been written about how the workplace is changing for Grownups, but Grownups have work to do, too.
 Here’s what DeWall recommends:

 They don’t have to be big—perhaps it’s learning better time-management strategies or volunteering for new assignments.
 The key is to work toward something unfamiliar to build confidence and purpose, which simultaneously gives our employer reasons to value who we are, DeWall explains.
 Be on the lookout for opportunities.
 Maybe you’ll have a chance to reverse mentor, like the junior employee who taught her senior New York Times assignment editor how to use Snapchat to engage younger audiences.

 These days, most young people have grown up with an avalanche of accolades from parents, coaches, and teachers.
 But DeWall says relying on external reassurance is a learned behavior that doesn’t serve us well.
 To evolve without constant back patting, we must develop our own self-assurance.
 (This doesn’t mean we don’t need effective feedback; we do.)
 Create your own “great list,” a compilation of your achievements to remind you of what you’ve done well.
 Trust in your abilities, and be open to constructive feedback when you get it.